getsolus/packages/packages/s/samba/README.md

 Checking the necessary versions might be done with the following bash snippet executed from the clone root:

 ```
-for pkg in talloc tevent tdb ldb; do
+for pkg in talloc tevent tdb; do
     grep -EHin '^VERSION =' "lib/${pkg}/wscript"
     eopkg info ${pkg} |grep Name |uniq
 done